-The scale of current required here was shown to be of the order of the Alfvén current $I_o$
+The scale of current required here was shown to be of the order of the Alfvén current $I_0$

-$$I_o = \left(\frac{mc^2}{e}\right)\left(\frac{4\pi}{R{vac}}\right) \approx 17 \ KiloAmperes$$ (4)
+$$I_0 = \left(\frac{mc^2}{e}\right) \left(\frac{4\pi}{R{\rm vac}}\right) \approx 17 \text{ kA.}$$ (4)

-Observation of copious neutrons in exploding wire experiments is by now legion [8, 9, 10, 11, 12, 13].
-Experimentally, neutron production has also been confirmed for lightning [14], the big exploding wire in the sky, where typical currents are about 30 KiloAmperes and higher.
+Observation of copious neutrons in exploding wire experiments is by now legion [8-13].
+Experimentally, neutron production has also been confirmed for lightning [14], the big exploding wire in the sky, where typical currents are about 30 kA and higher.

-Quite recently[5], another application of the magnetic mode inducing LENR has been made to unravel the mystery surrounding observed particle production and nuclear transmutations in the Solar corona and in Solar flares[15, 16, 17, 18, 19, 20, 21, 22, 23].
+Quite recently [5], another application of the magnetic mode inducing LENR has been made to unravel the mystery surrounding the observed particle production and nuclear transmutations in the solar corona and the solar flares [15-23].
 Spectacular pictures of flux tubes are now available [24] showing giant magnetic flux tubes exiting out of one sunspot and entering into another.
-We show theoretically [5] how these can lead to steady LENR.
-In fierce solar flares, we find that as a flux tube disintegrates it generates electric fields strong enough to accelerate electrons and protons toward each other with a center of mass energy of 300 GeV, equivalent to the highest energy electron-proton colliding beam (HERA) built on Earth.
-For a strong solar flare which occurred on July 14, 2000, we computed the flux of muons which reach our Earth.
-Our theoretical flux agrees quite nicely with the experimental data by the L3+C Collaboration at LEP through their observation of high energy muons produced in coincidence with this huge flare [23].
+We showed theoretically [5] how these could lead to steady LENR.
+In fierce solar flares, we found that as a flux tube disintegrate it generated electric fields strong enough to accelerate electrons and protons toward each other with the centre of mass energy of 300 GeV, equivalent to the highest energy electron-proton colliding beam (HERA) built on Earth.
+For a strong solar flare which occurred on 14 July 2000, we computed the flux of muons which reached Earth.
+Our theoretical flux agrees quite nicely with the experimental data from the L3+C Collaboration at LEP through their observation of high-energy muons produced in coincidence with this huge flare [23].

-In the present paper, we shall try to provide a unified picture of electro-weak (EW) induced LENRs bringing out the essential physics and omitting many technical details all of which can be found in our earlier papers.
-Order of magnitude estimates of relevant parameters for different physical processes utilizing the electric and/or the magnetic modes shall be presented to stress the feasibility of LENRs.
+In the present paper, we shall try to provide a unified picture of electroweak (EW) induced LENRs bringing out the essential physics and omitting many technical details all of which can be found in our earlier papers.
+Order of magnitude estimates of relevant parameters for different physical processes utilizing the electric and/or the magnetic modes will be presented to stress the feasibility of LENRs.
 The paper is organized as follows.
-In sec.2, general considerations revealing the basic idea behind EW induction of LENR is given.
-In sec.3, the case of metallic hydride cells where electric charge fluctuations play a major role is discussed along with estimates of expected rates of nuclear transmutations.
-Estimates of the mean free path for the ultra low momentum neutrons and MeV range gamma rays are shown to be so short as to confine them to the material, i.e. they get absorbed on the surface.
-In sec.4, we consider strong electric currents flowing through thin wires to show how the collective magnetic mode energy generates a huge chemical potential in the MeV range sufficient to induce LENRs.
-In sec.5, applying the mechanism presented in sec.4 we show how a giant transformer -or a betatron- is generated for the solar corona leading to LENRs and, for solar flares the production of extremely high energy particles exposing the rich structure of the Standard Model.
-Sec.6 closes the paper with a summary of our results along with some concluding remarks and future outlook.
+In §2, general considerations revealing the basic idea behind EW induction of LENR is given.
+In $\S3$ , the case of metallic hydride cells where electric charge fluctuations play a major role is discussed along with estimates of the expected rates of nuclear transmutations.
+Estimates of the mean free path for the ultralow momentum neutrons and MeV range $\gamma$ -rays are shown to be so short as to confine them to the material, i.e. they get absorbed on the surface.
+In $\S4$ , we consider strong electric currents flowing through thin wires to show how the collective magnetic mode energy generates a huge chemical potential in the MeV range sufficient to induce LENRs.
+In §5, applying the mechanism presented in §4 we show how a giant transformer - or a betatron - is generated for the solar corona leading to LENRs and, for solar flares the production of extremely high-energy particles exposing the rich structure of the Standard Model.
+Section 6 closes the paper with a summary of our results along with some concluding remarks and future outlook.

-2. GENESIS OF EW INDUCED LENR
+2. Genesis of EW-induced LENR